jts307/MazeProject1/DESIGN.md

 ### Dataflow through modules
 #### In AMStartup.c:
-- Only one function, Main, which validates arguments, establishes a connection with the server, creates a log file, and creates/initializes avatar threads.
+- Only one function, *main*, which validates arguments, establishes a connection with the server, creates a log file, and creates/initializes avatar threads.
 #### In amazing_client.c:
-1. Main will take arguments from *AM_STARTUP.c*, opens the log file, and initializes the maze structure through calling an appropriate function from the *maze* module.
+1. Main will take arguments from *AM_Startup.c*, opens the log file, and initializes the maze structure through calling an appropriate function from the *maze* module.
 It will then wait for a message from the server.
 2. If the message received is `AM_AVATAR_TURN` then *main* calls methods from the *maze* module which will handle all logic that pertains to updating nodes within the maze structure and guessing which directions must exist.
 The *maze* functions will return control to *main*.
 3. *main* will write any updates of the avatars’ positions to the log file.
 4. *main* will call functions from the *graphics* module, two to be exact.
 One will draw to standard output the current maze structure and another will draw the avatars within that maze structure.
 They both will return control to *main*.